-Scientific Name(s): Pelargonium sidoides DC., Pelargonium reniforme Curt.
-Family: Geraniaceae
+Scientific Name(s): Pelargonium graveolens, Pelargonium reniforme Curt., Pelargonium sidoides DC.

 P. sidoides and P. reniforme are marketed as Umckaloaba or Zucol for bronchitis and pharyngitis.
 The plant species has also been investigated for use in treating gastritis.
 Despite a murky beginning in early 20th century herbal promotions, there appears to be some evidence for efficacy in treating bronchitis due to Pelargonium's direct antibiotic effect and host immune stimulation.

 Clinical trials have used doses of extract corresponding to 1.2 g of plant material daily without adverse reactions.
 Manufacturer dosage guidelines for Zucol suggest 3 lozenges every day for 6 days, even if symptoms are reduced.